“But if you have bitter envy and self-seeking in your hearts, do not boast and lie against the truth.”

 Human wisdom always produces self-contentedness.
 Self-centered people cannot tolerate anything but their own ideas and desires.
 They deem themselves the measure of everything.

-The more insensitive we are to ourselves the more likely we are to others against others.
-We become hypersensitive about self and insensitive to others.
-A callousness of soul settles into our heart.
-When this happens, our Christian lives goes into reversion.
+The more insensitive we are to ourselves, the more likely we are to others against others.
+We become hypersensitive about ourselves and insensitive to others.
+A callousness of the soul settles into our hearts.
+When this happens, our Christian lives go into reversion.
 Once the ball starts rolling down this steep hill, it is hard to stop it.

 He wants everyone to think he is better than everyone else is, so he tries to influence everyone around him to think that he is great.
 His motivation is vainglorious.
 This creates confusion among those who connect to him.
 The triumph of his personal party is more crucial than the triumph of the gospel.
 He gets his friends to band together to support his personal cause.

 2 Co 12:20, “For I fear lest, when I come, I shall not find you such as I wish, and that I shall be found by you such as you do not wish; lest there be contentions, jealousies, outbursts of wrath, selfish ambitions, backbitings, whisperings, conceits, tumults…”